minetoblend/unplugin-vue-fontawesome/README.md

   // prop names to be tested for icons
   props: ['icon'],

-  // component names to be tested for icons
+  // component names to be tested for icons, use an empty array to check all components
   components: ['icon', 'font-awesome-icon'],

   // filters for transforming targets